sourabhmisal/sourabhmisal.github.io/content/projects/drivn_auto_nav_kit.md

 * ***Robotics and Sensor Integration :***

     * **ROS (Robot Operating System) :** Utilized ROS to develop the robot's motion control stack.
 Implemented ROS nodes for sensor data processing, lateral motion control and longitudinal motion, facilitating modular and scalable software architecture.
-    * **Safety Systems :** Developed safety systems including emergency stops and collision detection.
+    * **Safety Systems :** Developed safety systems including emergency stops and collision detection using SICK Safety Scanner LiDARs.

 * ***Electrical Designs :***

+    * Designed electronic control systems for the autonomous control of the vehicle using KiCAD.
     * Reviewed schematics for microcontrollers and connected peripheral components to assist in verifying hardware functionality with cross-functional teams.

 * ***Board Bring-up and Integration :***